denis-g/firefox-user.js/README.md

 The Firefox `user.js` file stores user settings.
 This a convenient way to save your browser customizations and apply them on different machines.
 All settings are based on [arkenfox/user.js](https://github.com/arkenfox/user.js) by default and override settings for sites to **normal work**.

-### user.js-overrides/_base-*.js
+### user-overrides.js

 - Disabled Firefox Accounts & Sync, built-in extensions
 - Basically settings for security and **usable** in daily use
 - Allow cross-logins, basic cookie policy
 - Enabled saving session, keep logins and site data
-- Disabled unused Web API's and preset for permissions
+- Disabled unused Web APIs and preset for permissions
 - UI/UX settings

-### user.js-overrides/_personal.js

 - Locale settings
-- Newtab page, tabs, bookmarks configuration
+- New Tab page, tabs, findbar, bookmarks configuration
 - Enabled "Dark Mode" for all components

 ## 🔹 chrome